CatchGem/Sales-Forecasting/README.md

-While you are solving the problem, the following steps can be used as a reference.
+# While  solving the problem, the following steps can be used as a reference.
 Please note that you can take a different approach as well.